 |March 8 - March 13 (in person)||$75||$70||$70|

-Price of registration includes the Celebration BBQ, medal and beverage coupon.
+Price of registration includes the Celebration BBQ and medal.
 Entry fees will not be refunded if the racer must withdraw for any reason.

 ***No registration available on race day.***